 How to Figure a Catcher's Mitt Size From Glove Size

 Most young baseball players start playing the game using a regular glove.
-By the time they decide to become a catcher and pursue success at the position, it becomes time to get a new glove.
+However, some of these young athletes may decide to make the transition to playing catcher.
+Along with the other catcher's gear needed, a catcher's glove will need to be bought.
 A catcher's glove -- called a catcher's mitt -- is fingerless and much more padded than a regular baseball glove.
-Knowing how to figure out the correct glove size for a catcher's mitt can help you be successful at the position.
+When buying a new mitt, you must know how to figure out what size glove is right for you.

-Understand the differences between a catcher's glove and a regular baseball glove.
+The differences between a catcher's glove and a regular baseball glove are broad.
+Outside of added padding and lack of fingers, the major difference is sizing.
 A regular glove ranges between 9 and 12 1/2 inches from the top to the heel of the glove.
 Catcher's gloves are usually measured by circumference.
 The circumference of a catcher's glove can be anywhere between 31 and 34 1/2 inches.